Wizards, minus their coach and star guard, simply can’t stop the Blazers

 Kispert keeps delivering

-The Wizards rookie has stayed healthy during the worst of the Wizards’ covid outbreak and getting more playing time has served the young guard extremely well in large part, he’s said, because he has been able to play through mistakes.
+The Wizards’ rookie has stayed healthy during the worst of the team’s covid outbreak, and getting more playing time has served the young guard extremely well in large part, he’s said, because he has been able to play through mistakes.

-Entering Saturday he was averaging nine points in just over 25 minutes and shooting 50 percent from beyond the arc.
+Entering Saturday he was averaging nine points in just over 25 minutes and shooting 50 percent from beyond the arc in his seven games in January.
 He had 13 points against Portland, including three three-pointers.

 Holiday time